 BONUS: Winter Festival of Lights

 If you’re looking for a winter festival that requires less planning and travelling, the Niagara Falls Winter Festival of Lights is on now until Feb.
-21. Take a drive to the falls to visit Canada’s largest free outdoor lights festival for a gorgeous display of three million lights along the Niagara Parkway, the Niagara Falls and Dufferin Islands.
-The 101-night festival is available every day, but plan your trip around the weekend and enjoy the added bonus of live entertainment (scheduled to reopen for the weekend of Jan.
-28).
-Acts include Dan the Music Man, the magician Aaron Matthews and Isabella Hoops Cabaret.
+20. Take a drive to the falls to visit Canada’s largest free outdoor lights festival for a gorgeous display of three million lights along the Niagara Parkway, the Niagara Falls and Dufferin Islands.
+The 101-night festival is available every day, but plan your trip around the weekend and enjoy the added bonus of live entertainment.
+For chocolate lovers, try the Hot Chocolate Trail, where you can enjoy 17 stops of treats and sips thanks to the top chocolatiers, chefs and mixologists in the region.

 Natalie Preddie is a travel and lifestyle writer, speaker and guest expert on Cityline, Your Morning and Global’s The Morning Show.